aws-quickstart/cdk-eks-blueprints/docs/addons/karpenter.md

 2. There is no support for utilizing both Cluster Autoscaler **and** Karpenter.
 Therefore, any addons list that has both will result in an error `Deploying <name of your stack> failed due to conflicting add-on: ClusterAutoscalerAddOn.`.

-## Prerequisite

-(If using Spot), EC2 Spot Service Linked Role should be created.
+3. (If using Spot), EC2 Spot Service Linked Role should be created.
 See [here](https://docs.aws.amazon.com/batch/latest/userguide/spot_fleet_IAM_role.html) for more details.

 ## Usage